Dr. Wendy Gee

 Career Pathway: Human Services

-At GHS, Wendy Gee served as the class salutatorian, was the inaugural winner of the Viking Award for athletics and was named a University of Michigan Regents Scholar.
+At GHS, Wendy Gee, the class salutatorian, was also the inaugural winner of the Viking Award for athletics and was named a University of Michigan Regents Scholar.
 She attended the University of Michigan, where she was designated a distinguished alumna of the School of Education.
 She earned an master of science degree at the University of Arizona, a master of arts degree at the Naval War College and a Ph.D. at Old Dominion University.

 In the Navy, Dr. Gee was directly responsible for the safety and well-being of thousands of sailors and conducted operations that dramatically contributed to national security.
 She was commended for heroism in the wake of the terrorist attack on the Pentagon on September 11, 2001, where she was among the first to respond during the rescue efforts and was sought as an escort for the families of victims in the weeks that followed.

 After a successful naval career, Dr. Gee served as an associate superintendent for the District of Columbia Public Schools.